diogonapoles/isep-lapr2/docs/SprintA/FURPS.md

 ### Design Constraints

+*Specifies or constraints the system design process.
+Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc.*

 - **Adopt good design pratices and coding standards using GRASP patterns.**

 - **The system should be prepared to send notifications to SNS Users.**

 ### Implementation Constraints

+*Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system.*

 - **Implement the core software in Java**